ElsevierSoftwareX/SOFTX-D-20-00016/README.md

 # Dataset
-The generated dataset is accessible to "".
+The generated dataset is available at: <link here>

-If you make use of these datasets in your research, please consider citing the papers mentioned above.
+If you make use of these datasets in your research, please cite our paper:

+Morra Lia, Manigrasso Francesco, Canto Giuseppe, Gianfrate Claudio, Guarino Enrico, Lamberti Fabrizio, "Slicing and dicing soccer: automatic detection of complex events from spatio-temporal data", Proc.
+17th International Conference on Image Analysis and Recognition (ICIAR 2020).

+@inproceedings{
+title={ Slicing and dicing soccer: automatic detection of complex events from spatio-temporal data}, author={Morra, Lia and Manigrasso, Francesco and Canto, Giuseppe and Gianfrate, Claudio and Guarino, Enrico and Lamberti, Fabrizio}, booktitle={Proc.
+17th International Conference on Image Analysis and Recognition (ICIAR 2020)}, year={2020}, publisher={Springer}
+}

 # Contributors & Maintainers
-Thanks to contributors: Lia Morra, Francesco Manigrasso, Giuseppe Canto,Claudio Gianfrate, Enrico GuarinoB , and FabrizioLamberti
+Lia Morra, Francesco Manigrasso, Giuseppe Canto, Claudio Gianfrate, Enrico Guarino, and Fabrizio Lamberti